Comanche: Comanche Wars

 The Comanche fought a number of conflicts against Spanish and later Mexican and American armies.
 These were both expeditionary, as with the raids into Mexico, and defensive.
-The Comanche were noted as fierce warriors who fought vigorously for their homeland of Comancheria.
+They also fought against many other tribes, especially the Apache.
+As they came south, they destroyed, drove out or assimilated the tribes that currently held these lands.
+By the 1760's, many Apache bands simply vanished from history The Comanche were noted as fierce warriors who fought vigorously for their homeland of Comancheria.
 However, the massive population of the settlers from the east and the diseases they brought led to pressure and decline of Comanche power and the cessation of their major presence in the southern Great Plains.